HelpMe-Pls/Life-Engineering/Tips & Tools/Mentality.md

 - Live life by design, not default. _Your time is limited,_ **_so don’t waste it living someone else’s life_**.
 Have the courage to follow your heart and intuition.
 > Wisdom is knowing the long-term consequences of your actions.
 The direction you’re heading in matters more than how fast you move, especially with leverage.
 - A calm mind, a fit body, and a house full of love.
 These things cannot be bought.
 They must be earned.
+- We think of ourselves as fixed and the world as malleable, but it’s really we who are malleable and the world is largely fixed.
+- Try not to attach desire with happiness.
+Don't let your desire be a contract that you make with yourself to be unhappy until you get what you want.
+Realize the area where you've chosen to be unhappy.
+Choose your desire wisely.
+- A happy person isn’t someone who’s happy all the time.
+It’s someone who effortlessly interprets events in such a way that they don’t lose their innate peace.